sei-msd/test-terraform-reviewer/README.md

 ## Contributing

-Feel free to modify this example project to suit your needs.
+Feel free to modify this simple test project to suit your needs.
 Some ideas for improvements:

-- Add RDS database configuration
+- Add more AWS resources (EC2, RDS, VPC, etc.)
-- Include ECS/EKS for container orchestration
+- Include security configurations
 - Add CloudWatch monitoring and alerting
 - Implement multi-environment setup
 - Add automated testing with terraform-compliance